sturner11/unilex-audio-transcription/README.md

  - Set up s3 Bucket to be used for tofu configuration and set up file directory
  - install opentofu with ```brew install opentofu``` (verify installation with ```tofu --version```)

+2. Jupyter Notebook
+- The jupyter notebook is prepped to run directly with correct aws permissions.
+- Can be run locally, or added to a jupyter notebook in your chosen space

 2. Terraform files
  - Configure vars
  - Run in the setup files for each stage run ```tofu init``` followed by ```tofu plan``` and ```tofu apply``` to create the needed setup before deploy